SectorLabs/django-postgres-extra/docs/index.md

 5. Read the documentation about the custom database engine to avoid common pitfalls.

+    Already using a custom database engine or you do not have super user permission on your database?
+Read the docs below for work-arounds.

     * [Database engine](/db-engine)

 ## Requirements
 In order to use this package, your project must be using: